qinnzou/Robust-Lane-Detection/README.md

 Our dataset can be downloaded and put into "./LaneDetectionCode/data/".
 If you want to use your own data, please refer to the format of our dataset and indexs.

 ### Pretrained Models
-Pretrained models on PyTorch are available here, including the propoesd models(SegNet-ConvLSTM, UNet-ConvLSTM) as well as the comparable two(SegNet, UNet)
+Pretrained models on PyTorch are available using links in the Download part, including the propoesd models(SegNet-ConvLSTM, UNet-ConvLSTM) as well as the comparable two(SegNet, UNet)
 You can download them and put them into "./LaneDetectionCode/pretrained/".

 ## Training